GoogleCloudPlatform/php-docs-samples/appengine/php72/wordpress/README.md

 mysql> exit
 ```

-## Various workflows
+## Various Workflows

-### Install/Update Wordpress, plugins, and themes
+### Install and Update WordPress, Plugins, and Themes

-Because the wp-content directory on the server is read-only, you have
+Because the `wp-content` directory on the server is read-only, you have
-to do this locally.
-Run WordPress locally and update plugins/themes in
+to perform all code updates locally.
+Run WordPress locally and update the
-the local Dashboard, then deploy, then activate them in the production
+plugins and themes in the local Dashboard, deploy the code to production, then
-Dashboard.
-You can also use the `wp-cli` utility as follows (be sure to keep
+activate them in the production Dashboard.
+You can also use the `wp-cli` utility
-the cloud SQL proxy running):
+as follows (be sure to keep the Cloud SQL proxy running):

 ```
 # Install the wp-cli utility